nickpoison/nickpoison.github.io/tsgraph.md

 <br/>

 &#x1F4A1; You may also want to check out the [Cairo](https://CRAN.R-project.org/package=Cairo) package to create high-quality graphics.
 It's not necessary, but it sure looks nice.
-The package is built into R, but needs to be loaded (don't we all?) `library(Cairo)`.

 <br/>